swt30/waterworlds-paper/waterworlds.md

 ### Thermal expansion and heat capacity

 Equation @eq:temp-gradient requires a heat capacity $c_P$ and a thermal expansion coefficient $α$ (equation @eq:thermal-expansion).
-Following our goal of handling temperature effects appropriately, we explicitly sought out temperature-dependent forms for these.
+Following our goal of handling temperature effects appropriately, we explicitly sought out temperature dependent forms for these.

 We used the IAPWS tables for heat capacity in the liquid-vapour range, then took the nearest available data point from these tables for all other pressure-temperature points.
 This is because we could not find readily-available heat capacity data across the full range of phases in our equation of state.